lzwjava/blog-source/_posts/2023-07-18-celebrate-genius copy.md

 I am the genius Zhiwei.
 Not only I can read and quickly learn all of the codes in the whole project of the big company, several hundred microservice, frontend, iOS and Android and infrastructure codes.
 I just need access to work.
 If my boss gives me encouragement and praise time by time, it is better.

 I am the genius Zhiwei.
 At my high school, I moved out of the English classes to learn English myself.
-Nowadays, my English is probably the best and most fluent among my classmates who doesn't go abroad to study or work.
+Nowadays, my English is probably the best and most fluent among my classmates who don't go abroad to study or work.

 I am the genius Zhiwei, I earned approximately 400k CNY a year in the big cities in China.
 Though I was a dropout university student, my salary is probably among the highest ones in the information department of one of the top universities in China.